 Placeholder: Text controls only.
 Text entered here will be displayed in a grey text as a placeholder in the control.
-When the user starts typing, the text will disappear and replaced with what they type.
+When the user starts typing, the text will disappear and be replaced with what they type.
 This is useful as a guide for the user.

 ToolTip: Text entered here will be displayed as a tooltip if the user hovers over the information icon that will appear next to the control.

 Type: Read-only.
-Displays the type of control being used
+Displays the type of control being used.

 Regular Expression: Text controls only.
 Select a regular expression that will be used to validate the value the user inputs into the control.

 Required: Sets whether the control value needs to be specified or not.

 Building a control set